-Bella showed me her pay-slip, the hours that she had put in.
-Said she was flush with money.
+Laura showed me her pay-slip, the hours that she had put in.
+Said she was flush with cash.

-I smiled, a change from the debt she was in.
+I smiled, a change from the debt she had been in.

-I checked my bank balance on the day her rent was due, the rent money had not been paid.
+I checked my bank balance on the day her rent was due to Husband and me.
+The rent money had not been paid.
 That all too familiar sick feeling scraped the lining of my stomach.

 Give her chance.
 I did not mention the debt to Husband for a couple of days.
-I kept checking the account instead.
-A big fat zero, and anxiety rose a million fold.
+I kept checking the account instead: A big fat zero whilst my anxiety rose a million fold.

-I had to bring this issue of missing money to the attention of Husband.
-He was livid, said, ‘Nobody is going to take the piss out of me.’
+I had to bring this issue of the missing rent money to Husband.
+He was livid.
+Said, ‘Nobody is going to take the piss out of me.’

 ‘Sorry, I haven’t got it,’ she said.
 ‘I’ve spent it.’